Quantisation of derived Poisson structures: Abstract

 \section{Abstract}

-We prove that every $0$-shifted Poisson structure on a derived Artin $n$-stack admits a curved $A_{\infty}$ quantisation whenever the stack has perfect cotangent complex; in particular, this applies to LCI schemes.
-Where the Kontsevich--Tamarkin approach to quantisation hinges on invariance of the Hochschild complex under affine transformations, we instead exploit the observation that it carries an anti-involution, and that such anti-involutive deformations of the complex of polyvectors are essentially unique.
+We prove that every $0$-shifted Poisson structure on a derived Artin $n$-stack admits a curved $A_{\infty}$ deformation quantisation whenever the stack has perfect cotangent complex; in particular, this applies to LCI schemes, where it gives a DQ algebroid quantisation.
+Whereas the Kontsevich--Tamarkin approach to quantisation for smooth varieties hinges on invariance of the Hochschild complex under affine transformations, we instead exploit the observation that the Hochschild complex carries an anti-involution, and that such anti-involutive deformations of the complex of polyvectors are essentially unique.
+We also establish analogous statements for deformation quantisations in $\C^{\infty}$ and analytic settings.